daac-tools/vibrato/README.md

 `-S` indicates if spaces are ignored.
 `-M` indicates the maximum grouping length for unknown words.

+### Notes

+There are corner cases where tokenization results in different outcomes due to cost tiebreakers.
+However, this is not an essential problem.

 ## User dictionary

 You can use your user dictionary along with the system dictionary.